apancutt/deploy-aws-s3-cloudfront/README.md

 #### `--invalidation-path <path> [<path>...]`

 Set the invalidation path(s) instead of automatically detecting objects to invalidate.
-Paths should be relative to the root of the distribution.
+Paths should be absolute (with a leading slash).

 This option is typically used to reduce [invalidation costs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation) by using a wildcard pattern (e.g. `--invalidation-path "/*"`).